 I'll miss Australia.
 Yet again it's proved to be a fascinating and friendly place, full of surprises, beauty, beer and, of course, the biggest and best of everything in the world1.

-Anyway, on my penultimate day in Brisbane I visited the botanic gardens at Mt Coot-tha (not the botanic gardens in the city centre, but a bigger and better version on the outskirts of the city).
-Wandering through the lush undergrowth, I came across a sign containing a poem by the one and only Bill Neidjie, famous Aboriginal poet and someone whom I read a fair amount about when I was hanging around Kakadu and Uluru.
-It sums up the relationship between me and the natural beauty of Australia quite well.
-It's called 'Story About Feeling', and here it is in all its glory.
+On my penultimate day in Brisbane I visited the botanic gardens at Mt Coot-tha (not the botanic gardens in the city centre, but a bigger and better version on the outskirts of the city).
+Wandering through the lush undergrowth, I came across a sign containing a poem by the one and only Bill Neidjie, the famous Aboriginal poet; I read a lot about him when I was hanging around Kakadu and Uluru.
+The poem sums up the relationship between me and the natural beauty of Australia quite well.
+It's called 'Story About Feeling', and here it is in all its glory:

 Tree same thing.
 E watching you.